luannagarla/Coder-Rerun/README.md

 # Coder Rerun
-Codes made during the Coder Rerun 2020 event promoted by IEEE - UEL.
-Held on October 3 from 2 pm to 6:30 pm, through the URI platform.
+Here you can find the codes me and my team made during the Coder Rerun 2020, an event promoted by IEEE - UEL.
+Hosted on October 3th from 2 pm to 6:30 pm, using the URI platform.

 ### <a href="https://www.ieeeuel.org/coderrerun">Click here for more information about the event</a>